MBKeeler/BNBSL-Batting-Order-Front-End/README.md

 screen upon landing on the site.
 Administration of the Chatwee features is done in a secure dashboard that is completely separate from this project.

+## Know Issue
+Handlebars.js is used throughout the application.
+There is a know issue in refreshing various lists after an add, delete, or modify action has taken place.
+Latency exists with the server where data may not be refreshed when reloaded by application methods.

 ## On Github
 Front End Code Repo: https://github.com/MBKeeler/BNBSL-Batting-Order-Front-End Frond End Code Hosted: https://mbkeeler.github.io/BNBSL-Batting-Order-Front-End/